Emergency Gun Violence Restraining Order (21 Days)

 - The judge will then schedule a hearing date within 21-days of the petition being filed.
 You must attend the hearing.

 - At least five days prior to the court hearing date, copies of the above forms GV-100 and GV-109 must be served on the respondent.
 The Judicial Council of California recommends law enforcement always serve the order.

-- A one-year GVRO may be issued by a Superior Court after a hearing if the court finds “clear and convincing evidence that the subject poses a significant danger of injury to self or others” by having access to a firearm and that the removal of firearms is necessary to prevent injury, and after the restrained person has had the opportunity to respond to the order.
+- A final GVRO may be issued by a Superior Court after a hearing if the court finds “clear and convincing evidence that the subject poses a significant danger of injury to self or others” by having access to a firearm and that the removal of firearms is necessary to prevent injury, and after the restrained person has had the opportunity to respond to the order.
+The judge can set the duration of a final GVRO between one and five years.

 - When attending the hearing, you should take documents that help prove the reasons why a firearms restraining order is necessary.
 Take two copies of all documents and filed forms.
 Some of the documents may include:

 - Written statements from witnesses (use Form MC-030)